Frequently Asked Questions

 Performance tasks in reading, writing, and mathematics will be part of the Smarter Balanced summative, year-end assessment.
 Performance tasks can also be administered as part of the optional interim assessments throughout the year.
 The performance tasks will be delivered by computer (but will not be computer adaptive) and will take one to two class periods to complete.

-The writers of the CCSS, who included college and university faculty, began by defining the knowledge and skills in mathematics and ELA/literacy that students need to be ready to succeed in entry-level credit-bearing coursework and the high-skill workforce.
+The writers of the Common Core, who included college and university faculty, began by defining the knowledge and skills in mathematics and ELA/literacy that students need to be ready to succeed in entry-level credit-bearing coursework and the high-skill workforce.
 To do this, the standards writers consulted existing college readiness benchmarks, research on student academic preparation, and surveys of business leaders, as well as content standards for top-performing states and countries.
 The standards-writers sought to create standards that are:

 - Aligned with college and work expectations;